subham0kumar/theGoodGameTheory-beerSearch/README.md

-# visit the live app on : thegooggametheory-beersearch.netlify.app
+# visit the live app on : https://thegooggametheory-beersearch.netlify.app/